Areola: Size and shape

+A woman’s areola being measured.

 The size and shape of areolae and nipples are also highly variable, with those of women usually being larger than those of men and prepubescent girls.
 Human areolae are mostly circular in shape, but many women have large areolae that are noticeably elliptical.

 The average diameter of male areolae is around 28.0 mm.
 Sexually mature women have an average of 38.1 mm, but sizes can exceed 100 mm.
 Lactating women, and women with particularly large breasts, may have even larger areolae.
 A function of the specialized dermis of the areola is to protect the regular breast skin from wear, cracking, and irritation.
 Infants sometimes create trauma to the nipple and areolae by latching-on.

 Rated according to the Tanner scale of female physical development, the areolae enlarge during stage 3, but they show no separation of contour.
 During stage 4, the areolae and papillae rise above breast level and form secondary mounds.
 By stage 5, the breasts have fully developed.
 As this has resulted in recession of the areolae, the papillae may reach a little above the breasts' contour.

 Pregnancy can cause enlargement of the areola tissue and of Montgomery glands or tubercles.